Industry Commitments

 We commit to collaborating with others to develop the CDR industry to the scale required by the world’s scientific and political leadership.

-We commit to engaging with other stakeholders about our work while reserving the right to protect commercially sensitive information, our intellectual property and trade secrets; in particular,
+We commit to engaging with other stakeholders about our work while reserving the right to protect commercially sensitive information, our intellectual property and trade secrets;

 Justice, Human Rights and Equity